 She met Don at a military dinner and dance.
 They married in 1961 and have two children.

-A city girl, it wasn't until she met Don and travelled to Wales that she developed a love for the freedom of the countryside and for traveling.
+A city girl, it wasn't until she met Don and traveled to Wales that she developed a love for the freedom of the countryside and for traveling.

 Don was the youngest member of the mountain rescue team.
 He knew the mountains of Snowdonia in North Wales intimately.
 Every week someone would be stuck up in the mountains wearing rubber shoes, without proper clothing and his team would get a call for help.